 Born in 1978, Jérôme Rochette is an artist from Quebec City who lives and creates in the St-Roch district.
 His influences range from biology to tattooing, without forgetting street art.
 He paints mainly on canvas using acrylic, spray paint, gesso, charcoal, and markers.
 His work is symbolic, narrative and iconographic.

 The paintings of Jérôme Rochette aim to spark a dialogue between the portrayal of a given object and the artistic universe that it inhabits.
-Jérôme Rochette’s artwork exists in this intrinsic, subjective duality of the medium: the artist strives to translate reality with his materials while inserting his own perspective into the piece.
+Jérôme Rochette’s artwork exists in the intrinsic subjective duality of the medium: the artist strives to translate reality with his materials while inserting his own perspective into the piece.
 Jérôme Rochette has developed a unique artistic language by using multiple layers, styles, and techniques, allowing his work to take on a distinct and dynamic tactility.
-His paintings are grounded in a powerful aesthetic through his use of formal elements like color, texture, and layering.
-With Jérôme Rochette’s powerful, pure and spontaneous vision at the forefront, the individual fragments of each piece are transmuted into a symbolic whole.
-The subjects depicted in his artwork conjure a familiar, concrete reality, and the imagery within evokes very powerful concepts, despite not always being tied to a specific theme.
+His paintings are grounded in a powerful aesthetic through his use of formal elements like colour, texture, and layering.
+With Jérôme Rochette’s pure and spontaneous vision at the forefront, the individual fragments of each piece are transmuted into a symbolic whole.
+The subjects depicted in his artwork conjure a familiar, concrete reality, and the imagery within evokes powerful concepts, despite not always being tied to a specific theme.
 It is left up to the mind and the analysis of the observer to link the artist’s interpretation with the material form of the artwork.
 The work of Jérôme Rochette represents a tension between the spontaneity—and the necessary tangibility—of the media used and the uncertainty created by the conceptualization of the subject.